You’ve taken the plunge and registered for your first runDisney race. Now what?

 This may mean a bedtime before the theme parks shoot off their fireworks.
 It also means you’ll be trying to sleep while the rest of your resort is still up and about.
-Consider bringing ear plugs, Melatonin or whatever else helps you sleep in order to get enough rest before your run.
+Consider bringing ear plugs, Melatonin, or whatever else helps you sleep in order to get enough rest before your run.
 Don’t let noisy neighbors ruin your much-needed sleep.

 Keep an eye out for the balloon ladies, a group of women who maintain the 16-minute-per-mile pace during every runDisney run.
 You’re at risk of being removed off the course if they pass you up.

 It’s worth noting that the balloon ladies start in the final corral and then maintain their 16-minute pace.
-That means you’ll have more time for a relaxed pace or for a photo if you start in a further up corral and get off to a good pace of your own.
+That means you’ll have more time for a relaxed pace or for a character photo if you start in a further up corral and get off to a good pace of your own.

-Wear something fun AND train in it
+Wear Something Fun AND Train in it

 We played it relatively safe and wore Star Wars running shirts (Kylo Run!), but we saw some spectacular and incredible costumes during the half marathon.
 How the heck do you run dressed as the Swedish Chef from the Muppets carrying a Porg in a giant metal pot?
 Absolutely amazing.
-We highly recommend joining in the fun, but make sure you train in whatever you decide to wear well before the race.
-You won’t want to run 13.1 miles around Walt Disney World wearing something for the very first time.
+We highly recommend joining in the fun, but make sure you train in whatever you decide to wear before the race.
+You won’t want to run a bunch of miles around Walt Disney World wearing something for the very first time.

-Expect crowds and lines
+Expect Crowds and Lines

-A trip to Walt Disney World isn’t complete without large crowds and some long lines.
+A trip to Walt Disney World isn’t complete without large crowds and long lines.
 The same rule unfortunately applies to most runDisney events.
 These are very popular events and usually attract large groups of runners.

 Now, while that sounds like a big negative aspect of a runDisney event, Disney does an outstanding job of managing the crowds and runners.
 They have crowd management down to a science.
-However, you should plan for the crowds when it comes to character lines, photo opportunities and merchandise lines at the expo.
-There may even be spots along the course where things get quite congested.
-Weaving around people is almost a guarantee.
+However, you should plan for the crowds when it comes to character lines, photo opportunities, and merchandise lines.
+There may even be spots along the course where things get congested.
+Weaving around slower runners and walkers is common at runDisney events.